Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 Finally, in segmentation metrics, EDDP variants achieve the highest scores in $\Score1$ and mIoU, while in $\Score2$, EDDP-U is ranked 1st in two of the three cases ($I=448$ and $I=512$) while ranked 2nd, after NMF in the third case ($I=384$).

-\textbf{Influence:} Regarding the sensitivity of VGG16 with respect to the concepts, the network is the most sensitive towards the directions learned with EDDP-U ($\SI$ score of $0.91$), followed by EDDP-C ($\SI$ score of $0.9$) and last, by NMF, the natural basis, or PCA with $\SI$ scores close to $0.87$.
+\textbf{Influence:} Regarding the sensitivity of VGG16 with respect to the concepts, the network is most sensitive to the directions learned with EDDP-U ($\SI$ score of $0.91$), followed by EDDP-C ($\SI$ score of $0.9$), and finally, by NMF, the natural basis, or PCA, with $\SI$ scores close to $0.87$.